 Most receivers who get “No Caller ID” calls are interested in who is calling and may answer.
 Others, however, are suspicious of unknown or private numbers being spam or telemarketers and avoid answering them.

-Benefits of Purchasing Local Phone Numbers
+Benefits of Hiding Your Phone Numbers

 Since customers are less likely to answer numbers they don’t recognize, consider local numbers if you have a business in a different country.
-Global Call Forwarding is a phone service provider that offers virtual phone solutions for local and international businesses.
+Global Call Forwarding is a phone service provider that offers virtual phone numbers for local and international businesses.
 With a virtual number from Global Call Forwarding, you can have a local phone number for overseas countries where your business extends to.
 Customers prefer local or toll free numbers over unfamiliar international numbers.
 Make your customers more comfortable with a local or toll free number from Global Call Forwarding today.